-Unit IV: Uses of isotopes of hydrogen, oxygen, carbon, sulfur and 'Non-traditional' isotopes in earth system processes.
-Applications of isotopes in climate, hydrologic/hydrogeologic and biogeochemical studies.
+Unit V: Uses of isotopes of hydrogen, oxygen, carbon, sulfur and 'Non-traditional' isotopes in earth system processes.
+Applications of stable isotopes in climatic, hydrological and biogeochemical studies.
+Application of stable isotope as geological tracers and in chemostratigraphy.

-Unit V: Application of isotopes in hydrothermal, igneous and metamorphic systems.
+Unit VI: Application of stable isotopes in hydrothermal, igneous and metamorphic systems.
 Stable isotopes in deciphering physico-chemical environment of ore and petroleum formation.